MattRijk/ebook_site/README.md

 # finance-ebooks-site
-a site to host ebooks
+a library site of e-books on finance written in django